Frequently Asked Questions Page One

 The dates which appear on the numerous documents that respondent alleged to be section 6020(b) returns do not match; indeed, the date entries span several years.
 We cannot agree that this conglomeration of documents, which appears to be respondent's administrative file, would satisfy the requirements of section 6020(b) even if it were in evidence.
 See Cabirac* v.
 Commissioner, supra.”

 United States Tax Court, Spurlock v.
 CIR, No. 6438-01, April 29, 2003.

 As to the "statute of limitations", it is certainly not "open-ended" regarding claims for the return of property (see the Digital Appendix for the relevant statutory text).
-Summarizing that limitation as practically applied, the statutory look-back period can best be thought of as running for three years beginning (that is, running back from) the day a return would have been considered required (without consideration as to whether one could properly have been "required" in any particular case at all).
-For instance, in order to claim the return of property withheld or paid-in in 2003, the return making the claim must be filed no later than April 15, 2007 (or August 15, 2007 if an application for extension had been filed by April 15, 2004).
+Summarizing that limitation as practically applied, the statutory look-back period runs for three years beginning (that is, running back from) the day a return would have been considered required (without consideration as to whether one could properly have been "required" in any particular case at all).
+For instance, in order to claim the return of property withheld or paid-in during 2003, the return making the claim must be filed no later than April 15, 2007 (or August 15, 2007 if an application for extension had been filed by April 15, 2004).*

 The following language will help illuminate this:

 Internal Revenue Code §6511(b)(2)(A) imposes a ceiling on the amount of credit or refund to which a taxpayer is entitled as compensation for an overpayment of tax: "[T]he amount of the credit or refund shall not exceed the portion of the tax paid within the period, immediately preceding the filing of the claim, equal to 3 years plus the period of any extension of time for filing the return."
 26 U.S.C. §6511(b)(2)(A).